Trails End Iris Gardens, Ontario, Canada

 Xeriscaping with Iris

 Iris make the perfect plant for water wise gardening.
-Beginning in the fall of 2005 and continuing each year, Bob and I worked with the City of Brantford and Brantford Garden Club.
-We are creating a demonstration garden encouraging homeowners to choose plants that can grow with less watering.
-We have included some pictures and a list of water-wise plants will follow as the garden progresses.
+Since 2005 we have worked with the City of Brantford and Brantford Garden Club.
+Together we have created a demonstration garden encouraging visitors to choose plants that can grow with less watering.